kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 #### Story 1

-As a cloud provider I would like to reduce the amount of avoidable API requests.
+As an infrastructure provider I would like to reduce the amount of avoidable API requests.
 (For the environment and operational costs)

 #### Story 2

-As a cluster operator I would like to use my cloud provider's routes instead of an overlay network.
+As a cluster operator I would like to use my infrastructure providers routes instead of an overlay network.
 The routes should be added as soon as possible for new nodes.

 #### Story 3

-As a cluster operator I need to use the API rate limits from my Cloud Provider effectively.
+As a cluster operator I need to use the API rate limits from my infrastructure provider effectively.
 Sending frequent API requests even though nothing changed causes me to deplete the API rate limits faster.

 ### Risks and Mitigations